ThomasWalker1/Generalization-of-Neural-Networks/Reports and Presentation/A Guide to Probably Approximately Correct Bounds for Neural Networks/3_Empirical_PAC_Bayes.md

 $$\tilde{l}(y,\hat{y})=\frac{\log\left(1+\exp\left(-\hat{y}y\right)\right)}{\log(2)}.$$
 For the empirical risk under the convex surrogate loss we write
 $$\tilde{R}(\mathbf{w})=\frac{1}{m}\sum_{i=1}^m\tilde{l}(h_{\mathbf{w}}(x_i),y_i).$$
 Recall, that this definition implicitly depends on the training sample $S_m$.
-We will use these definitions throughout the remaining sections of this report as well.
 As noted previously the work (Dziugaite, 2017) looks to minimize the KL divergence between the prior and the posterior to achieve non-vacuous bounds.
-To do this they work under a restricted setting and construct a process to find the posterior $\rho$ that minimizes the divergence.
-To being (Dziugaite, 2017) utilize the following bound.
+To do this they work under a restricted setting and construct a process to minimize the divergence between the prior and the posterior, when the learning algorithm is stochastic gradient descent (SGD).
+To begin (Dziugaite, 2017) utilize the following bound.

 **Theorem 3.13** (Dziugaite, 2017) For every $\delta>0$,$m\in\mathbb{N}$, distribution $\mathcal{D}$ on $\mathbb{R}^k\times\{\pm 1\}$, distribution $\pi$ on $\mathcal{W}$ and distribution $\rho\in\mathcal{M}(\mathcal{W})$, we have that $$\mathbb{P}_{S\sim\mathcal{D}^m}\left(\mathrm{kl}\left(\hat{R}(\rho), R(\rho)\right)\leq\frac{\mathrm{KL}(\rho,\pi)+\log\left(\frac{m}{\delta}\right)}{m-1}\right)\geq1-\delta.$$

 **Remark 3.14**  Note how this is a slightly weaker statement than Theorem 3.12.
 This is because (Dziugaite, 2017) cited this Theorem from (Seeger, 2001), however, since then (Maurer, 2004) was able to tighten the result by providing Theorem 3.12.
-In the following we will update the work of (Dziugaite, 2020) and use the tightened result provided by 3.12.
+In the following we will update the work of (Dziugaite, 2020) and use the tightened result provided by Theorem 3.12.

 This motivates the following PAC-Bayes learning algorithm.
 1. Fix a $\delta>0$ and a distribution $\pi$ on $\mathcal{W}$,